-A conventional loan is generally reserved for borrowers with stronger credit scores.
+Conventional loans have a minimum credit score requirement of 620.
 Down payments typically start at 5% but often come with lower interest rates.

 If you have a lower credit score, you could opt for an FHA loan.
-Backed by the government, it has more relaxed lending guidelines, including a down payment as low as 3.5% of your new home’s purchase price.
-Interest rates may be higher, however, in order to compensate.
+Backed by the Federal Housing Administration, it has more relaxed lending guidelines, including a down payment as low as 3.5% of your new home’s purchase price.
+Interest rates may be higher, however, to compensate.

 Fees and Rates